-Best-in-class standards should have clear no-deforestation requirements with a cut-off date of 2020 or earlier.
+Best-in-class standards can play an important role under the EUDR, if they adapt to its basic requirements.
+They should have clear no-deforestation requirements with a cut-off date of 2020 or earlier.
 To comply with AFi principles on deforestation and no-conversion, they should also require no conversion of any natural ecosystems, ask for compensation measures, and require either geo-references or high-resolution maps.
 Standards that aim to comply with EUDR should also require that producers and other economic actors not only collect geolocation data for all production slots, but also store them for five years.
 On the social spectrum, they should ensure human rights and safe and healthy working conditions, avoid discrimination, and respect the rights of local communities and indigenous people, as expected to be required by CSDDD.